-The overall education level of Wilton is somewhat higher than in the average US city of 21.84%: 26.08% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Wilton who are college-educated is somewhat higher than the average US community of 21.84%: 28.62% of adults in Wilton have at least a bachelor's degree.

 Wilton is a very ethnically-diverse town.
 The people who call Wilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilton residents report their race to be White, followed by Asian.
 Wilton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.15% of the town’s residents.
-Important ancestries of people in Wilton include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 13.28% of the town’s residents.
+Important ancestries of people in Wilton include Irish, English, Portuguese, and Italian.

 The most common language spoken in Wilton is English.
 Other important languages spoken here include Spanish and Persian.